cochrane/AsciidocEdit/README.md

 - To use "Save As PDF", you must have `asciidoctor-pdf` installed in `/usr/bin/asciidoctor-pdf`.
-I have not been able to test this feature: while I can install `asciidoctor-pdf` on my machine, I have been able to install it in `/usr/bin/asciidoctor-pdf`.
+I have not been able to test this feature: while I can install `asciidoctor-pdf` on my machine, I have not been able to install it in `/usr/bin/asciidoctor-pdf`.
 See [asciidoctor-pdf](https://github.com/asciidoctor/asciidoctor-pdf).

 - To use "Compile EPUB3", you must have `asciidoctor-epub3` installed in `/usr/bin/asciidoctor-epub3`.